First, stand up.

 Another weird bio-hack that therapists use for panic attack patients is icing wrists.
 Icing one’s wrists is sort of a gentle equivalent of taking a cold shower– it snaps you out of your head in a gentle way.
 Supposedly, there are nerve endings in your wrist that connect to the part of your brain responsible for worry.
 When you cool them off, your thoughts quite literally slow down.
 (You can read more about this in our Comprehensive Guide to Meaningful Anxiety Relief.)

 Peel an orange.

-As notes above: getting up and walking around will restore a sense of control, like you are talking action and leading yourself to find a solution for your panicky feelings.
+As noted above: getting up and walking around will restore a sense of control, like you are taking action and leading yourself to find a solution for your panicky feelings.
 If it helps and feels safe to go for a walk outside, do it.
 Fresh air is always a good thing.

 If you feel up to it, try listening to one of these free guided meditation videos or a free meditation app that will help calm your body.
 If you can lower your heart rate and get your attention to focus on something else, your mind will naturally start to relax.

 Other Things to Note, Beyond Panic Attack Symptoms